 4. Can a trust pay for vacations?

 Yes.
-A Special Needs Trust can pay for vacations, but there are guidelines about using trust funds on vacation that include other family members.
+A Special Needs Trust can pay for vacations, but there are guidelines about using trust funds to pay for a vacation that includes other family members.

 5. Can a special needs trust pay parents for the care of a child?

-In New Jersey it is very difficult for a Special Needs Trust to pay parents for the care of a child under age 18.
-This is because the assets of a Special Needs Trust under New Jersey Medicaid regulations cannot be used to discharge a parental obligation of support.
-If the child is over 18, then yes, the parent can be paid for the care of an adult child.
-But while recent changes in social security regulations have made payments to parents for care much more rigorous and challenging, it can still be done.
+In New Jersey it is very difficult for a Special Needs Trust to pay parents for the care of a child.
+This is because the assets of a Special Needs Trust under New Jersey Medicaid regulations cannot be used to discharge a parental obligation of support or to supercede Medicaid programs.
+If the child is over 18, then the parent may be paid for the care of an adult child through PPP or another government benefit program.
+Recent changes in social security regulations have made payments to parents for care much more rigorous and challenging.

 6. Who gets the assets left in the special needs trust on the death of the beneficiary?

 Under Federal law for one type of SNT, the State Medicaid Agency must be paid back for any benefits paid to the beneficiary of the Special Needs Trust.
-If there are assets remaining after repayment to Medicaid, they go to those beneficiaries named in the trust document.
+If there are assets remaining after repayment to Medicaid and DDD, they go to the intestate heirs.
 Not so with a Supplemental Needs Trust.
 There is a no pay back requirement.
 The trust creator can direct all trust funds remaining to whatever beneficiaries he or she designates.
 Go back to the home page where I discuss this subject in more depth.

 7. Does a person on SSD need a special needs trust?

 SSD carries with it Medicare.
 Neither SSD nor Medicare is means tested.
 However, there are often other reasons why a person on SSD might need a Special Needs Trust.
-For example, if there is a chance that person may eventually reside in group home paid for by Medicaid, a Special Needs Trust should be considered.
+For example, if the person collects SSD based on a parent’s work history (a “DAC”) and receives DDD or Medicaid benefits (such as residency placement), a third-party Special Needs Trust should be considered.
 The answer is therefore more difficult and requires more discussion and analysis.